 - EDO Revenue.
 The officer is the controller of lands, revenue and excise and taxation issues within a district.
 The collection of taxes and records of revenue are under their set of responsibilities.

 - EDO Executive Magistrate.
-Issues like law and order, prices control and district management are seen by the executive magistrate.
+Issues like law and order, price controls, and district management are seen by the executive magistrate.

 d.
 District and Sessions Judge